Interview Query

 6. What is the difference between a table and a view?

-Tables contain data and they are made up of columns and rows.
-A view is a virtual table, which generally is dependent on data from the table for its display.
+Tables contain data, and they are made up of columns and rows.
+A view is a virtual table, which generally depends on data from the table for its display.

 7. What SQL operator is used for pattern matching?

-The LIKE operator is used to search for a specific pattern within a column.
+The LIKE operator searches for a specific pattern within a column.
 It is used with a WHERE clause to query specific columns.

 LIKE is used with two wildcard characters: